Permanent life insurance coverage is a contentious issue for some as the cost of insurance goes up if the life policy has to inevitably pay out.

 What is permanent life insurance?

-As the name suggests, permanent life insurance lasts for your entire life.
-Permanent insurance doesn’t have an expiry date, unlike term life insurance.
+As the name suggests, permanent life insurance lasts for your entire lifetime.
+Permanent insurance doesn’t have an expiry date, unlike a term life insurance policy.

-It has two important components — the death benefit and cash value.
-The death benefit is a fixed amount paid out to your beneficiaries when you pass.
+A permanent life insurance policy has two important components — the death benefit and cash value.
+The policy's death benefit is a fixed amount paid out to your beneficiaries when you pass.

 Apart from the guaranteed death benefit, it accumulates cash value over time, which grows on a tax-deferred basis.
 You can withdraw from or borrow against your policy’s cash value anytime and for any reason.